top of page

 Patient and public involvement (PPI) has been crucial throughout the development of the programme and will continue to seek your input as we develop REFUEL-MS. If you are someone living with MS and want to be involved in the co-production of the REFUEL-MS digital intervention, get in touch!

 We have just received for ethical approval for stage 3, which will involve a small number of people living with MS testing the functions of the REFUEL-MS app.
-When we are open for recruitment, we will include a link below (so check back soon!)
+Please check our social media pages for links to recruitment.
+We have been overwhelmed by the response so far, which really highlights how important interventions like REFUEL-MS are.

 Meet the Team!